libertychurchuk/libertychurchuk/_messages/living-in-the-moment-and-fullness-of-his-grace.md

 file: "/2022/2022-"
 title: Living in the moment and fullness of His grace
 scripture: ''
-description: 'Are we living in the moment or simply surviving? '
+description: 'Are we living in the moment or simply surviving?
+We have to live in the freedom and victorious living given to us by God. '
 series: ''
 duration: ''
 length: